-Looking for a romantic vacation for just the two of you this spring?
+Looking for a couple’s getaway, a romantic vacation for just the two of you this year?
 You don’t have to book an extravagant vacation to Paris to have the time of your lives — not when Glenwood Springs is just a few hours west of the Front Range, right here in Colorado!

-Whether you’re celebrating Valentine’s Day, a birthday, an anniversary, or just need a weekend away, this idyllic mountain town is just what you need to keep the spark in your relationship going.
+Whether you’re celebrating Valentine’s Day, a birthday, an anniversary, or just need a couple’s getaway, this idyllic mountain town is just what you need to keep the spark in your relationship going.
 So what is there to keep you busy?
 We’ve got some ideas.

 Get the Blood Pumping With a Hike